-All Aim High classes are team-taught by experienced, professional teachers and their teaching assistants—talented high school and college students, many of whom are Aim High graduates.
+All Aim High classes are team-taught by experienced, professional teachers, Assistant Teachers, and Interns, many of whom are Aim High graduates.
 These teaching teams work in a creative, collaborative environment and are encouraged to use innovative teaching strategies to prepare and inspire our middle school students.

 It is possible to change the life of a student in just five weeks!
 Over the course of my six years with Aim High, I have witnessed many students go from hating school to loving it—and, in most cases, coming back to volunteer and eventually becoming teachers with Aim High.
 Teacher at Aim High